Information for Inpatients

 Research studies

-This hospital actively contributes to research.
+Dorset County Hospital actively contributes to research.
 You may therefore be approached to discuss the opportunity to participate in a study.
-More information about our Research and Innovation Department is available here.
+Find out more about research here.

 Your personal information